Sign up to our Newsletter

 2. What are the Education Requirements to Become an Appellate Lawyer?

-You’ll need to complete a four-year undergrad, a three-year JD program, and potentially a one-year LLM or board certification to become an appellate lawyer.
+To become an appellate lawyer, you’ll need to complete a four-year undergrad, a three-year JD program, and potentially a one-year LLM or board certification.

 3. How Long Does it Take to Become an Appellate Lawyer?